 3. Evaluate Communication and Customer Support

 Since rapid prototyping often requires back-and-forth adjustments, choose a provider that communicates clearly in English (most major Polish providers do) and offers regular updates.
-Par exemple, Warsaw-based Prototyping Lab provides clients with a dedicated project manager and shares photos of the prototype at each stage (Revue de conception, impression, post-traitement) to avoid surprises.
+Par exemple, Warsaw-based Prototyping Lab provides clients with a dedicated project manager and shares photos of the prototype at each stage (examen de la conception, impression, post-traitement) to avoid surprises.

 4. Request Samples and Reviews